FCC and CE Certification for Electronics from China (2026)

 Component substitution after certification

-This is why we treat certification verification as part of production quality control, not just a pre-shipment checkbox.
+This is why we treat certification verification as part of production quality control, not just a pre-shipment checkbox — it is a standing item in our pre-shipment inspection protocol, where the shipped BOM is checked against the certified configuration rather than assumed to match.
+Our factory audit checklist covers the verification steps to run before certification work begins.
 See our guide on electronics quality control in China for how component-level verification works in practice.

 3. How to verify FCC certificates